 I enjoyed your Hub, it brought me back a ways.
 N.Y, not from the Bronx, are you?
 In a few bands I sang many of those great songs.
 My favorite was Dion, maybe because my crowds liked the way I sang his songs best.

-TaMorie Sanders Harris from Chicago on August 02, 2009:
+TaMorie Sanders Harris from Aurora on August 02, 2009:

 Girl!
 You have found the right stuff, here!
 I love this blog!
 I am sure I will be listening more.

 Christoph Reilly from St. Louis on June 15, 2009:

 A very comprehensive list and some great videos singing backup!

 Music of the 60's has a danceable melody.
 Very nice to listen to.